evuventures/Elaview/README.md

-# Elaview
+# 📌 What is Elaview?

-B2B marketplace that connects landlords who have physical advertising space with businesses looking to rent those spaces for ads.
+ Elaview is a B2B marketplace that connects landlords who have physical advertising space — like building walls, windows, vehicles, or billboards — with businesses looking to rent those spaces for ads.

+ Using Elaview patented technology, we calculate rental value by how much foot traffic/view rate your ad space receives!

+## :gear: How it Works:

+1. Landlords list their available ad spaces with photos, location details, pricing, and availability.
+2. Ad spaces are valued by how much traffic they receive; determined by Elaview technology.
+3. Advertisers browse and filter listings by location, type, and budget to find the perfect space.
+4. Businesses can inquire, book, or lease directly through the platform, streamlining the ad space rental process.

+## :bulb: What it Does:
+Elaview makes it easy for landlords to monetize unused space and for businesses to access unique, real-world advertising opportunities — all in one platform.